pedalingcircles/pipelineagent/docs/serviceconnections.md

 # Setting up Service Principles and Service Connections

-Setting up and configuring a service connection with the corresponding App Registration / Service Principal along with the proper
-RBAC and Groups is critical to manaing and governening Azure Pipelines at scale.
+Setting up and configuring a service connection with the corresponding App Registration / Service Principal along with the proper RBAC and Groups is critical to managing and governing Azure Pipelines at scale.

 # Role Based Access Control (RBAC)